Demerger

 A demerger is a form of corporate restructuring in which the entity's business operations are segregated into one or more components.
 It is the converse of a merger or acquisition.

-A demerger can take place through a spin-off by distributed or transferring the shares in a subsidiary holding the business to company shareholders carrying out the demerger.
+A demerger can take place through a spin-off by distributing or transferring the shares in a subsidiary holding the business to company shareholders carrying out the demerger.
 The demerger can also occur by transferring the relevant business to a new company or business to which then that company's shareholders are issued shares of.

 In contrast, divestment can also "undo" a merger or acquisition, but the assets are sold off rather than retained under a renamed corporate entity.

 Demergers can be undertaken for various business and non-business reasons, such as government intervention, by way of antitrust law, or through decartelization.